jimpil/bankio/README.md

-# bank
+# bankio

-A Clojure library designed to ... well, that part is up to you.
+Idiomatic Clojure leveraging STM for modelling a bank.

 ## Usage